Washington State Route 528: History

 Marysville was established in 1878 and platted in 1885, including 4th Street as one of its principal east–west streets.
-Initially, the only bridge across Allen Creek connected 3rd Street with Sunnyside Boulevard, forming part of the Pacific Highway and US 99 until the completion of four bridges over the Snohomish River delta in 1927.
+Initially, the only bridge across Allen Creek connected 3rd Street with Sunnyside Boulevard, forming part of the Pacific Highway until the completion of four bridges over the Snohomish River delta in 1927.
 A trail used by Coast Salish peoples had existed between modern-day Marysville and Lake Stevens by the 19th century.

-An east–west corridor across Marysville was added to the state highway system in 1963 as a branch of Primary State Highway 1 (PSH 1), which was concurrent with US 99 and later I-5.
+An east–west corridor to be built across Marysville was added to the state highway system in 1963 as a branch of Primary State Highway 1 (PSH 1), which was concurrent with US 99 and later I-5.
 The branch highway, which connected PSH 1 to Secondary State Highway 1A (SSH 1A), was planned to be signed once construction was completed by the state government at an unspecified date.
 The branch highway became SR 528 during the 1964 highway renumbering, which replaced the earlier system with a new numbering scheme.
-The westernmost 1/2 mi of SR 528 between I-5 and Columbia Avenue was improved by the state government in 1972 and signed as a state highway.
+The state government widened the westernmost 1/2 mi of SR 528 between I-5 and Columbia Avenue to 60 ft and installed traffic signals in 1972.
+This section of 4th Street was also signed as a state highway.